Driving on drugs is never worth the risk

 Prescription and over-the-counter drugs

 It’s illegal to drive using any medicines that affect your driving abilities.
-Here are a few things to keep in mind.
+Here are a few things to keep in mind:

 There are no issues if:

-- You’ve been prescribed the drug
+- You’ve been prescribed the drug, and

-- It’s taken as prescribed
+- It’s taken as prescribed, and

 Reporting a drug driver can stop accidents